grafana/agent/docs/sources/flow/getting-started/opentelemetry-to-lgtm-stack.md

 # OpenTelemetry to Grafana stack

-In the [previous guide][], we learned how to ingest [OpenTelemetry][] data and export it to a different destination.
-This guide shows you how to send the ingested OpenTelemetry data to a Loki, Mimir, and Tempo stack.

-[previous guide]: {{< relref "./collect-opentelemetry-data.md" >}}
+Grafana Agent Flow can be configured to collect [OpenTelemetry][]-compatible data and forward it to the Grafana stack

+This topic describes how to:

+* Configure Agent to send your data to Loki
+* Configure agent to send your data to Tempo
+* Configure Agent to store your data in Mimir

 [OpenTelemetry]: https://opentelemetry.io